 Top of the Rock by Jack Nicklaus, the Payne Stewart Golf Club, and Ledgestone — a concentration of design quality hiding inside an Ozarks lakes town.

-Branson is known for live entertainment, Silver Dollar City, and the 43,000-acre lake that wraps around the southern edge of the Missouri Ozarks.
-Golf is not the first thing most visitors associate with the area, and that works in the golfer's favor.
-The four courses operating in and around Branson play through terrain that is genuinely distinctive: steep elevation changes carved through limestone ridgelines, dense hardwood forests, and water features fed by Ozark springs.
-Green fees top out around $165,...
+Branson is known for live entertainment, Silver Dollar City, and the 43,000-acre lake that wraps around the southern edge of the Missouri Ozarks, and golf is rarely the first thing visitors associate with it.
+That works in your favor.
+Four courses operating in and around Branson play through terrain that is genuinely distinctive: steep elevation changes carved through limestone ridgelines, dense hardwood forests, and water features fed by Ozark springs.
+Green fees top out around $165 and start in the mid-thirties.
+For golfers passing through the region or looking for a trip that combines affordable golf with a substantial off-course program, Branson delivers more than its reputation suggests.

 Non-golf activities and companion experiences